MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/understand-clientapi-object-model.md

-The Client API object model for Customer Engagement provides you objects and methods that you can use to apply custom business logic in Customer Engagement using JavaScript, such as:
+The Client API object model for model-driven apps provides you objects and methods that you can use to apply custom business logic in model-driven apps using JavaScript, such as:
 - Get or set attribute values.
 - Show and hide user interface elements.
 - Reference multiple controls per attribute.